 Who doesn’t enjoy a good treasure hunt?
 Pretending to be a pirate or a part of The Goonies?
 If only there was a way to have a real-life treasure hunt.
-Well there is!
+Well, there is!
 Geocaching!
 Geocaching is a real-world, outdoor treasure hunting game.
-Geocachers hunt for hidden gems using by a GPS enabled device which uses coordinates, or ‘waypoints’ downloaded from the geocaching.com website or you can download a free geocaching app for Android or iPhone.
+Geocachers hunt for hidden gems using a GPS-enabled device that uses coordinates, or ‘waypoints’ downloaded from the geocaching.com website or you can download a free geocaching app for Android or iPhone.
 So, what is your prize?
 A geocache or ‘cache’ is a small waterproof treasure box hidden outdoors.
 Anything can be inside!
 Most have a logbook for you to leave a message in and the satisfaction of finding the box is a reward in itself.
 However, you might find some trinkets that people have left to swap.
 If you take a treasure out of the box, you should leave another trinket in its place, so bring treasures for others to find!

 17. Outdoor cinema

 Fancy going to the cinema but don’t want to pay those silly prices?
 Want to watch a movie as a family but sitting in the living room is too boring?
 Get yourself outside and have yourself an outdoor movie night!
-You will need a projector (you can probably rent from your local library if you don’t have one!), a sheet, a frame or wall, a speakers (there are DIYS for making your phone a speaker with a cardboard box online), some blankets, comfy chairs, a good movie and ALL THE SNACKS!
-Position your projector to project onto the sheet that’s hangs from the frame or a wall in your garden.
+You will need a projector (you can probably rent from your local library if you don’t have one!), a sheet, a frame or wall, speakers (there are DIYS for making your phone a speaker with a cardboard box online), some blankets, comfy chairs, a good movie, and ALL THE SNACKS!
+Position your projector to project onto the sheet that hangs from the frame or a wall in your garden.
 Set up your chairs around the sheet screen and enjoy the show!

 18. Camp in your own back garden

 Who doesn’t want to sleep under the stars?
 But the hassle of camping can be too much, so set up your tent in your back garden.
-Decorate it with fairy light, blunting and fill it with cushions and blankets.
+Decorate it with fairy light, blunting, and fill it with cushions and blankets.
 You can make it a real adventure for you and the children.
-You can tell stories by torch light, have roasted marshmallows and sing songs.
+You can tell stories by torchlight, have roasted marshmallows, and sing songs.
 Like proper campers!
 Also, here’s an idea if you have teenagers or pre-teens in the family.
 Over the summer, they will probably want sleepovers and some privacy from their annoying family!
 So why not set them up in the tent outside (if you trust them of course!)?
-They will be out your way, it would get them some needed fresh air and they will feel grown up, but you can still keep an eye on them.
+They will be out your way, it would get them some needed fresh air and they will feel grown-up, but you can still keep an eye on them.

 Who does not love a barbecue?
 Get out your grill or get yourself an instant one.
 Invite over the family and friends and have yourself a cookout in the garden.
-You can have burgers hot dogs, steaks and ribs.
-And for the vegans and vegetarians – halloumi and watermelon skewers, vegan burgers and smoky grilled sweet potatoes.
+You can have burgers hot dogs, steaks, and ribs.
+And for the vegans and vegetarians – halloumi and watermelon skewers, vegan burgers, and smoky grilled sweet potatoes.

 20. Play nature bingo